cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 <br>Name of the hub key in the table.
 (Currently this name must be unique over all tables in the declared model.
 Future versions will extend the syntax to allow the same name in different tables, even though it is highly recommended to have unique hub key names)
 <br>*"hk_raccn_account"*

+**is_only_structural_element**
+(optional, default=false)
+*defines: hash calculation, loading procedure*
+<br>*Experimental implementation of a 0.6.2 feature.
+Not completly tested*
+Defines the hub to be only declared for structural completeness.
+The table will not be loaded, and the key_hash will not be calculated but must be provided to child tables via "use_as_key_hash" mappings.
+If there are no link children, that need to calculate their link key, the business keys can be omitted.

 ### "lnk" specific properties

 Json Path : /data_vault_mode[]/tables[]